 “Manufactured spending” is the act of artificially spending money solely for the purpose of generating rewards points.
 In a classic example of manufactured spending, the evildoer will wait until Staples is offering pre-paid Visa cards with no service fee, and will use a credit card to buy, say, $2,000 worth of Visa cards.
 He then uses those Visa cards to buy money orders, and deposits those money orders into his bank account, in order to pay off the $2,000 he just charged to his credit card.
 It’s “manufactured spending” because the circular transaction was for no other reason than to earn credit card points.

 Credit card issuers view manufactured spending as gaming the points system, and if they catch on, can cancel your cards and claw back the points earned.

 If you went crazy purchasing Target gift cards, your issuer might take notice, but how much are you going to spend at Target?
-You’re not gaining anything if you buy things you don’t need.
+You’re not gaining anything if you buy things you don’t need or have unused gift cards.
 But if you buy the occasional $50 or $100 Target gift card when you buy your groceries – just enough to cover what you spend at Target – no one will mind.

 The credit card company knows you bought gift cards, so don’t go crazy.